Teenlife

 2. Make summer college visits

 Take pictures and use Instagram to keep track of your visits with photos.
 By tagging them with the college hashtags, other students will see your photos.
-But here’s the plus: as you take the photos you can type comments and this will provide you with a visual reminder of each college.
+But here’s the plus: as you take the photos, you can type comments, providing you with a visual reminder of each college.
 If you are looking for images posted by students, Instagram might just be the perfect source.
-A student’s perspective, after all, is the best perspective.
+A student’s perspective, after all, is the best.

 3. Evaluate your GPA